 There are multiple reasons you might be interested in determining the tags firing—and, in turn, which tags are not firing—on any given website.
-To find marketing tags firing on your site manually can be a real challenge.
 Reasons may include competitive intelligence to see what tags are loading on other sites, ensuring your analytics data is accurate by making sure your analytics tags are on every page of your site, or discovering new potential clients for your business depending on what tags they are loading.
-Regardless of the reason, there are ways to determine the tags firing on a site, including a revolutionary product recently developed called Tag Inspector.
+Regardless of the reason, fortunately there are ways to determine the tags firing on any given website—including a revolutionary product developed by InfoTrust called Tag Inspector.

-Ghostery is a free browser extension that “tracks the trackers”, giving you a roll call of the ad networks, behavioral data providers, and web publishers that are running on any given site.
-It captures the tags that are firing on the site and displays them in a quick drop down view.
-Ghostery can also be modified to not load certain tags, for testing purposes and privacy ability (if you do not want to be seen by analytics tools for example).
-Simply install the extension on Chrome, Opera, Firefox, Safari, or Internet Explorer and you’ll see a popup similar to the one below:
+There are a variety of browser extensions that “tracks the trackers”, giving you a roll call of the ad networks, behavioral data providers, and web publishers that are running on any given site.
+They typically capture the tags that are firing on any individual page and display them in a quick drop-down view.
+Some extensions can also be modified to not load certain tags for testing purposes and privacy purposes (if you do not want to be seen by an advertising platform for example).

 However, finding marketing tags firing on a website manually comes with its own set of challenges.
 One shortcoming of these page-by-page browser extensions is that it’s very time consuming if you want to check the tags firing on each and every page of a site (or try to identify that one pesky page that is missing a tag, causing discrepancies, and inaccurate data).
 And how can you truly know you checked every page?
 Do you reference the sitemap?
 Have developers kept the sitemap up to date?

 Over the years, more and more features have been added to Tag Inspector, including custom real-time alerts that can let you know if a tag or TMS has dropped off your site.
 Here’s a brief video explaining some of Tag Inspector’s uses and features.